Bellman Residual Minimization for Control: Geometry, Stationarity, and Convergence: SCBR with linear function approximation

 where $\bar \theta =0$ is obviously a solution.
 In this MDP, due to the symmetry of the linear features and rewards, this condition admits multiple distinct solutions $\theta$ (in particular, one at $0$ and one positive solution together with its negative counterpart).
 In particular, we can show that

 is an odd function $g( - \theta ) = - g(\theta )$.
-Therefore, if $g(\theta)=0$ admits a nonzero solution $\theta^*$ then $-\theta^*$ should be also a solution.
-Using the fixed point algorithm, we can numerically find the approximate solutions $\theta^* = 0,0.2897, - 0.2897$.
+Therefore, if $g(\theta)=0$ admits a nonzero solution $\theta^*$, then $-\theta^*$ should also be a solution.
+For the numerical values used in the figures below, $\gamma=0.9$ and $\lambda=0.5$.
+With these values, a fixed-point/root-finding computation gives the approximate solutions $\theta^* = 0, 0.2897, -0.2897$.
 Therefore, there are multiple stationary points.
 Substituting the numerical values into the oblique projected soft control Bellman equation, we can easily verify that they are solutions of the oblique projected soft control Bellman equation.

 Finally, \cref{fig:ex-fig1,fig:ex-fig2,fig:ex-fig3} illustrates ${\cal R}(\Phi)$, ${F_\lambda }(\Phi \bar \theta )$, ${\cal R}({\Psi _{\bar \beta }})$, and the corresponding projected point for the three stationary points obtained in this way.
 We can see that these figures are in exact agreement with all the results analyzed in this paper.